 After analysis of risks associated with each category of fixed asset, we have taken insurance cover for replacement value against high risk assets while others are covered according to market value.
 In addition, current assets are also covered against burglary.
 Further, we may also be subject to claims resulting from defects arising from the products we manufacture for our clients.
+We maintain product insurance to cover risk arising out of product liability for many of our products.
 We have discontinued loss of profits or business interruption cover several years ago in view of minimal losses in this segment.
 We also maintain key man insurance for our CEO and Managing Director.